matthewkling/windscape/README.md

 # pairwise wind flows among sites (notice that this is an asymmetric matrix)
 wind_flow <- gdistance::costDistance(downwind, sites)

-# pairwise geographic distance between sites (symmetric, converted to km)
+# pairwise geographic distance between sites (symmetric, converted to km),
-# (for use as a control variable in the partial Mantel tests)
+# for use as a control variable in the partial Mantel tests
 distance <- geosphere::distm(sites) / 1000

 # test correlation between wind flow and gene flow, controlling for distance